astronomer/docs/astro/executors.md

 ### Kubernetes executor

 The Kubernetes executor runs each task in an individual Kubernetes Pod instead of in shared Celery workers.
 For each task that needs to run, the executor calls the Kubernetes API to dynamically launch a Pod for the task.
-You can specify the configuration of the task and Pod, including CPU and memory, in a `pod_override` file.
+You can specify the configuration of the task and Pod, including CPU and memory, as part of your DAG definition using the [Kubernetes Python Client](https://github.com/kubernetes-client/python) and the `pod_override` arg.
 When the task completes, the Pod terminates.
 On Astro, the Kubernetes infrastructure required to run the Kubernetes executor is built into every Deployment and is managed by Astronomer.

 The Kubernetes executor is a good fit for teams that want fine-grained control over the execution environment for each of their tasks.
 Specifically, the Kubernetes executor is a good fit for your Deployment if: